sswam/allemande/bash/guidance-sh.md

 Care about security and correctness, e.g. escaping html entities, SQL values...
 Especially, use arrays not strings to process options and arguments.

+Use while read/EOF, break conditions, or functions instead of duplicating loop code; combine streams with cat if needed